 - While sautéing, don’t forget to add a tbs of sugar and some salt.
 Sugar, helps maintaining the color of greens as well as helps in reducing the bitterness of methi.
 While, salt will help release all the water from the methi leaves.

 - Try not to sauté paneer for long time as cooking them longer make them chewy.

-- Next add hung yogurt give it a quick mix and cook again.
-The nut and seed paste is cooked but not the yogurt.
-So, we need to cook that as well for 10 minutes.
+- When you add hung yogurt give it a quick mix and cook again.
+We want the nut and seed paste to be cooked but not the yogurt.

-- Now add milk or water totally your preference.
-If you add milk you can reduce the amount of heavy cream or malai, because cashew paste and milk will bring enough richness and creaminess to the curry.
+- If you add milk, then you can reduce the amount of heavy cream or malai because cashew paste and milk will bring enough richness and creaminess to the curry.